 Pour the Fireplace Pad Concrete

 Mix the quick-set concrete with the hoe in the mixing pan.
-Pour half of the concrete in the form, place the rebar, then pour the rest of the concrete.
-Allow the concrete to fully cure.
+Pour half of the concrete in the form and place the rebar.
+Place the rebar round the perimeter of the form, about 6 inches from the edges.